HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <hr>

-Perform an unconditional branch using a base and offset general register for forming the target branch address.
+Perform an unconditional branch using a base general register for forming the target branch address.

 #### Format

 ```
-   BV r,(b)
    BV (b)
+   BV (b), r
 ```

 ```